 - Drug Cravings

-- Tolerance – when a person needs more of it to feel the same effects, that person is considered marijuana tolerant.
+- Tolerance – when a person needs more of it to feel the same effects, that person is considered tolerant.

 - Withdrawal – when a person abstains from using marijuana, that person may become irritable, have trouble sleeping and become depressed.